Kailyn Lowry's Baby Daddy Has Been Seen On #TeenMom2?

 Although The Ashley’s Reality Roundup recently revealed the father of Kailyn Lowry’s third child hasn’t yet signed on to appear on Teen Mom 2, a new report shared by In Touch Weekly suggests he already has.

-On May 5, the magazine shared a screenshot of a scene from Teen Mom 2 Season 7B, which seemed to show Chris Lopez standing beside Kailyn Lowry as she handed off her seven-year-old son to her ex-boyfriend, Jo Rivera.
+On May 5, the magazine shared a screenshot of a scene from Teen Mom 2 Season 7B, which seemed to show Chris Lopez standing beside Kailyn Lowry as she handed off her 7-year-old son to her ex-boyfriend, Jo Rivera.
 However, it is hard to say for sure if Lopez was in the scene because his face was blurred out.

 That said, the man in the scene appeared to sport similar features to Lopez, including his long hair.